Why Women Helping Women Is Good Business

 Advertisement

 No matter how specific your interests, you can find a community.
-“Women are hard-wired to gather; we’ve been doing it since the beginning of time,” says Katya Libin, co-founder of HEYMAMA, an online community for mothers in business.
-“Now we’re seeing all these formerly marginalized niche communities develop with shared interests that bring them together, whether you’re a mom or an accountant who loves dogs, there’s a group out there for you.”
+“Women are hard-wired to gather; we’ve been doing it since the beginning of time,” says Katya Libin, co-founder of Hey Mama, an online community for mothers in business.
+“Now we’re seeing all these formerly marginalised niche communities develop with shared interests that bring them together, whether you’re a mom or an accountant who loves dogs, there’s a group out there for you.”

 This is just the beginning.
 With all these strides we’re making, an even stronger sense of community is just around the corner.
 “I don’t like to use the term ‘year of the woman,’ it’s really the era of the woman,” says Cate Luzio, founder of the new NYC-based collaboration hub for women Luminary.
 “We’re entering workforce, working longer, earning dual incomes, making our home’s top income—we’re making space to include all of us.”